dwu101/LeisureLink/README.md

 In the other terminal, cd into the frontend folder and execute `npm start`.
 This will open a page on http://localhost:3000/.

 If its active, changes to the code will be made automatically in the frontend and backend (i dont think u need to reload usually, but u may sometimes)

+## Pushing

+Ensure you are pushing from the root directory (the one with backend and frontend), otherwise only a fraction of the app will be pushed

+Before you push, you MUST pull the repo from the github to ensure the rest of the codebase is up-to-date so you don't accidentally delete other people's pushes.
+I think the command for this is `git pull origin main`

+Resolve any conflicts that github tells you there are.
+If the conflicts involve features other people added, please notify the discord and @everyone.

+@everyone when you finally push so we know.